Opinion: 75 Years On, Remember Hiroshima And Nagasaki. But Remember Toyama Too

 This was not how air power strategists had initially imagined the war against Japan.
 The commitment at first was to the precision bombing of "war-making targets," such as airplane factories.

 Planes, however, struggled to hit their targets, due in no small part to the jet streams they encountered while flying at high altitudes over Japan.
-Eager to both justify the immense costs of the newly developed B-29 and play a central role in the defeat of Japan, U.S. Army Air Forces officials in Washington, D.C., were hungry for results.
+Eager to both justify the immense costs of the newly developed B-29 and to play a central role in the defeat of Japan, U.S. Army Air Forces officials in Washington, D.C., were hungry for results.

 Enter Maj.
 Gen. Curtis LeMay, the commander of the 21st Bomber Command based on the Mariana Islands, who, in early 1945, ushered in a shift to nighttime incendiary area bombing — a doctrine that quickly moved to the center of the American air assault against Japan.